- 200g udon noodles (I use straight-to-wok noodles)

 - a pinch salt

-- Add a generous amount of oil to the wok and heat.
+- Add a generous amount of oil (around 5 tablespoons) to a wok over a medium heat.

 - Cut the tofu into 2cm cubes and coat in cornflour.
 Add to the hot oil and fry for a few minutes until the outside has crisped and started to colour.
-Remove from the wok and drain on kitchen paper.
+Remove and drain on kitchen paper.

-- Drain some of the oil from the wok then add the leek and fry for a minute.
+- Drain some of the oil from the wok then add the onion and leek and fry for a minute.

-- Add the noodles, prawns, bean sprouts and sauce and fry for about four minutes until the prawns have cooked.
-Take care not to overcook the prawns – if they start to curl into a tight ball, they’re done.
+- Add the noodles, prawns, bean sprouts and half the sauce and fry for a few minutes until the prawns have just cooked through.

-- Add the tofu and egg, give everything a good mix then add the lime juice.
+- Add the tofu, give everything a good mix and squeeze over some lime juice.

 - Distribute into bowls and garnish with crushed peanuts and lime wedges.